isa/environments/README.md

 ## Installation

 For Ubuntu and OSX you can use the **boot.sh** and for Windows you should use **boot.ps1**.
 There are of course some pre-conditions for your machines.
 I'll explain why in a bit.
-But these are something you have to do anyways.
+But these are the things you have to do it anyways.
 Just follow the instructions for each platform.

 ### OSX